Zach Filkins: Modeling

 Before moving to Los Angeles and starting OneRepublic, Filkins did some modeling on the side in Chicago.
 He worked under Maximum Talent Agency and was featured in a few brands ads such as on Covington and Jockey Underwear.
 His torso image can still be seen on some packages of Jockey Underwear.

 OneRepublic

 Filkins plays guitar, viola and sings background vocals for the band.
-In addition to guitar and background vocals, he also aids friend and co-founder, Ryan Tedder, in writing and composing music for the band.
-Filkins shares writing and composing credits on the songs "All Fall Down", "Prodigal", "Say (All I Need)", "Sleep", "Something's Not Right Here", "Stop and Stare", "Tyrant" and "Won't Stop".
+In addition to guitar and background vocals, along with Brent Kutzle, he also aids friend and co-founder, Ryan Tedder, in writing and composing music for the band.
+Filkins shares writing and composing credits on the songs "All Fall Down", "Prodigal", "Say (All I Need)", "Sleep", "Something's Not Right Here", "Stop and Stare", "Tyrant" and "Won't Stop" from the band's first album, Dreaming Out Loud.

+Filkins Vineyards

+Zach and his wife also recently as of 2024 acquired acreage for a vineyard and winery named Filkins Vineyards which opened May 1.
+There are no reservations required and they commonly hold events.

 Formation

 In 2002, Filkins got a call from Tedder asking him if he still wanted to put together a band.
 Tedder convinced Filkins to move to Los Angeles from Chicago.
 After a few line-up changes the band solidified with Tedder on keyboards and lead vocals, Filkins and Drew Brown on guitar, Brent Kutzle on bass and cello and Eddie Fisher on drums and percussion.
 After only nine months in Los Angeles they were signed to Columbia Records and recorded a full album, which took two years.
 Two months before the album was set to be released, they were dropped from the label.
 As soon as they were dropped, the band's MySpace profile took off and they soon became the number one unsigned act in the social networking site.
 A number of labels offered them a record deal including Interscope Records.
 Although hesitant to go under another major record label the band signed to Interscope under Timbaland's Mosley Music Group, as its first rock band.

 Filkins was also a judge for the 10th and 11th annual The Independent Music Awards to support independent artists' careers.